< < PS03 : PS04 : PS05 > >

 024 The system shall notify emergency responders of the characteristics and damage identified to the vehicle involved in a collision.
 04 Drivers need to be able to rebroadcast crash alerts to remote connected vehicles as well as roadside "hotspots" in order to forward mayday requests even in areas where no vehicle to infrastructure communications exists.

-026 The system shall forward a request for assistance to a center containing the driver's current location, its identity and basic vehicle data relevant to its current condition, as well as any other data, such as personal medical history, vehicle orientation 01 Emergency Management needs to be able to determine that a crash or emergency situation has taken place, based on on-board sensor data that detect changes in velocity, vehicle orientation, and airbag status.
+028 The system shall forward a request for assistance to a center containing the driver's current location, its identity and basic vehicle data relevant to its current condition, as well as any other data, such as personal medical history, vehicle orientation, etc., that may be developed in-vehicle by other systems.
+01 Emergency Management needs to be able to determine that a crash or emergency situation has taken place, based on on-board sensor data that detect changes in velocity, vehicle orientation, and airbag status.

 04 Drivers need to be able to rebroadcast crash alerts to remote connected vehicles as well as roadside "hotspots" in order to forward mayday requests even in areas where no vehicle to infrastructure communications exists.

-027 The system shall provide the capability to automatically identify that a collision has occurred using equipment such as collision detection sensors with an interface to mayday type equipment that would automatically detect vehicle problems and send approp 02 Drivers need to be able to automatically or manually send a mayday alert or emergency requests and provide data about the crash and the vehicle's occupants in order to facilitate the quickest and most appropriate response.
+029 The system shall provide the capability to automatically identify that a collision has occurred using equipment such as collision detection sensors with an interface to mayday type equipment that would automatically detect vehicle problems and send appropriate distress signals to a center.
+02 Drivers need to be able to automatically or manually send a mayday alert or emergency requests and provide data about the crash and the vehicle's occupants in order to facilitate the quickest and most appropriate response.